Electrifying Cooking in Europe

 gas burner with blue flames

-CLASP is partnering with organizations, advocates and experts from across sectors to raise awareness of the consequences of gas cooking and develop a robust evidence base in favor of a clean cooking policy in the EU and UK.
+CLASP is partnering with organisations, advocates and experts from across sectors to raise awareness on the consequences of gas cooking and develop a robust evidence base in favour of clean cooking policies in the EU and UK.

 Now, a growing network of civil society and environmental organizations is calling on governments in London, Brussels, and across the EU to take policy action to protect communities from the hazards of gas cooking.